Kingsway Junior School PSHE

 Personal, Social Health and Economic education is where pupils develop their knowledge, skills and attributes that are needed to develop them now and in the future.
 At Kingsway, we work with the children through PSHE in order to equip them with the skills they need throughout their later life so that they can thrive as individuals.

-Teachers use the PSHE Association to support their planning and delivery of this key subject.
+Teachers use the JIGSAW programme to support their planning and delivery of this key subject.
 For further details of what pupils will be covering this year, please have a look at our curriculum overview.
 PSHE is also embedded into our weekly assembly themes.
 These themes are also followed up in class twice a week and form the basis of class assemblies.

 Recently, Kingsway Junior School were awarded the Wellbeing Award from Hertfordshire for Anti Bullying.
 This quality mark evidences how well the school is prompting health and wellbeing in the curriculum, throughout the school environment and across the wider community.
 We have also been awarded the Bronze Award for Rights Respecting Schools and are working towards achieving the Silver Award.

 Below are some quotes taken from the Validation visit: